-Changes in beta-amyloid, as measured in centiloids using Florbetapir PET, were assessed in a substudy including 698 participants (n=354 in lecanemab and n=344 in placebo).
-At 18 months, participants in the lecanemab group had a larger amount of beta-amyloid removed compared with the placebo group (mean difference -59.12; 95% CI: -62.64 to -55.60; p<0.001), 28 corresponding to a calculated mean percentage difference versus placebo of -76.0%.
-Additionally, at 18 months, 32.4% of those in the lecanemab group were amyloid negative (defined as having less than 30 centiloids on PET scan) compared to 7.8% in the placebo group.
-38 CSF and plasma markers of A 64 2/40 were also consistent with amyloid removal in the lecanemab group.
+Changes in beta-amyloid, as measured in centiloids using florbetaben, florbetapir, or flutemetamol PET tracers, were assessed in a substudy including 698 participants (n=354 in lecanemab and n=344 in placebo).
+At 18 months, participants in the lecanemab group had a larger amount of beta-amyloid removed compared with the placebo group (mean difference -59.12; 95% CI: -62.64 to - 55.60; p<0.001),35 corresponding to a calculated mean percentage difference versus placebo of - 76.0%.
+Additionally, at 18 months, 32.4% of those in the lecanemab group were amyloid negative (defined as having <30 centiloids on PET scan) compared to 7.8% in the placebo group.42 CSF and plasma markers of A β 42/40 were also consistent with amyloid removal in the lecanemab group.
 Descriptions of assessment and findings for Plasma and CSF measures of amyloid are in provided in Section D of the Supplement.